ApeX logoApeX

 Validity proofs ensure state correctness

-Each update to the system state must be accompanied by a ZK Proof that ensures that the new state was derived by correctly applying a series of valid user transactions to the previous state.
-Once the proof is processed on the Ethereum blockchain the L2 block is instantly finalized.
+Each update to the system state must be accompanied by a ZK proof that ensures that the new state was derived by correctly applying a series of valid user transactions to the previous state.
+These proofs are then verified on Ethereum by a smart contract.
 The system state is represented using Merkle roots.

 1. Enforcing Consistency on the On-Chain State - StarkEx documentation